spacemeshos/post-rs/docs/profiler.md

 There are two parameters that can influence the proofing speed and can be optimized for go-spacemesh: `--threads` and `--nonces`.
 The general rule of thumb is the more threads the faster, but because different processors may have different behaviours when all threads are under load.
 Please check different values for `--threads` to find the optimal one.
 The more nonces are used with `--nonces` in ONE data pass, the bigger the chance to find a valid proof.
 The downside of using more `--nonces` is a heavier load on the CPU.
+It's important to note that nonces must be multiply of 16.

 To simplify the estimation of nonces please use the following formula: in google sheets format